Sprat: Characteristics

 The average length of time from fertilization to hatching is about 15 days, with environmental factors playing a major role in the size and overall success of the sprat.
 The development of young larval sprat and reproductive success of the sprat have been largely influenced by environmental factors.
 Some of these factors affecting the sprat can be seen in the Baltic Sea, where specific gravity, water temperature, depth, and other such factors play a role in their success.

-Over the last two decades, the number of sprat has fluctuated, due primarily to availability of zooplankton, a common food source, and also from overall changes in Clupeidae total abundance.
-Although the overall survival rates of the sprat decreased in the late 1980s and early 1990s, an increase has occurred in the last two decades.
+In recent decades the number of sprat has fluctuated, due primarily to availability of zooplankton, a common food source, and also from overall changes in Clupeidae total abundance.
+Although the overall survival rates of the sprat decreased in the late 1980s and early 1990s, there has been a subsequent increase.
 Recent studies suggesting a progression in the reproductive success of the sprat acknowledge that a significant increase in spawning stock biomass occurred.
 One of the main concerns for reproductive success for the sprat include exceedingly cold winters, as cold temperatures, especially in the Baltic Sea, have been known to affect the development of sprat eggs and larvae.

 The metabolic rate of the sprat is highly influenced by environmental factors such as water temperature.
 Several related fish, such as the Atlantic herring (C. harengus), have much lower metabolic rates than that of the sprat.
 Some of the difference may be due to size differences among the related species, but the most important reason for high levels of metabolism for the sprat is their exceedingly high level of activity throughout the day.